jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

 the test passes

-I started with a list_ that had 4 things, added something using the append_ :ref:`method<functions>`, then checked if what I added is now part of the list_
+I started with a `list<https://docs.python.org/3/library/stdtypes.html?highlight=list#list>`_ that had 4 things, added something using the append_ :ref:`method<functions>`, then checked if the things stayed the same

 ----